 I get cranky when it’s too hot.
 It starts off with tiredness and feeling like everything’s too hard.
 Then something flips my switch and I’m off.
 Raging.
 Every day occurences suddenly becomes an unbearable provocation and I find myself giving my son a roasting for the terrible crime of spilling pencil shavings on the rug.
 So what happens to me when the temperature rises?
 And is there anything I can do to keep calm?
 The answers can be found in Ayurveda, yoga’s sister science.

 Got a chronic health issue that you can't seem to shift?
 Fed up with visiting doctors and trying alternative treatments that just don't work?
-Let me introduce you to Pancha Karma, a radical cleansing protocol that could make a big difference.
+As a Yoga Therapist, I often recommend that students try Pancha Karma, a radical cleansing protocol that could make a big difference.
 Pancha Karma has it's roots in one of the oldest systems of medicine on earth - Ayurveda.
 Dating back over 4,000yrs, Ayurveda (meaning ‘Science of Life’ in Sanskrit) is India’s traditional healing system and Pancha Karma is one of it's 'Big Guns'.
 And it really, REALLY works.Read More

 If you’ve ever placed your palms together in 'prayer position', you’ve practiced yoga mudra.
 Perhaps you’ve sat with your thumb and index finger together during meditation – that’s another mudra.
 Yoga students all over the world are practicing simple mudras every day, but most of us don’t know how and why these special hand gestures work.
 It’s time to change all that.
 Mudras are powerful, enjoyable and accessible to everybody – you don’t need to be fit and flexible to place your hands in a simple gesture.
 Here’s a rough guide to mudras and how to use them in your yoga practice.Read More